fakhufakh-sketch/portfolio/about.md

 layout: about
 ---

-# About me
+# About Me

+[Hello everyone!
-[Hello! 👋 My name is Fakhriya.
+My name is **Fakhriya**.
+I am studying **ISMC at AKU**.

+✨ Things about me:
+- I like travelling ✈️
+- In my spare time, I enjoy reading fiction books or watching series on Netflix 🎬
+- My favourite food is **pulov** 🍚
+- My favourite colour is **grey** 🎨
+- My favourite city is **Paris** 🗼

  I like and enjoy digital humanity course.

 Some of my interests include:

 •⁠ ⁠Studying about manuscripts
-•⁠  ⁠Using tools like eScriptorium for manuscript transcription
-•⁠  ⁠Learning about world cultures and histories
+•⁠ ⁠Using tools like eScriptorium for manuscript transcription •⁠ ⁠Learning about world cultures and histories]

-In my free time, I enjoy reading, watching movies, and traveling.]